kubernetes-sigs/sig-storage-local-static-provisioner/helm/README.md

 other necessary objects' specs.
 The generated specs can be further customized as needed (usually not necessary), and then deployed using kubectl.

-**helm template** uses 3 sources of information:

-1. Provisioner's chart templates
-2. Provisioner's default values.yaml which contains variables used for rendering a template.
-3. (Optional) User's customized values.yaml as a part of helm template command.
-User's provided values will override default values of Provisioner's values.yaml.

 Here is basic workflow:

 ### helm version < v3.0.0